cstack/db_tutorial/_parts/part5.md

 +}
 ```

-Lastly, we need to accept the filename as a command-line argument:
+Lastly, we need to accept the filename as a command-line argument.
+Don't forget to also add the extra argument to `do_meta_command`:

 ```diff
  int main(int argc, char* argv[]) {